DanyloH-01/useful-services/README.md

 * `affine.env`

 Do not delete `deploy`-block in GitLab.
 This may result in loss of RAM!<br>
-If necessary, add a deploy-block to each service for resource limitation/reservation
+If necessary, add a deploy-block to other services for resource limitation/reservation
 ### 3. Generate a hashed password for WireGuard

 Use the included `hash_gen.py` script: